datatrail-jhu/09_dataanalysis/manuscript/01_translating_questions.md

 These questions are _interesting_ but they aren't very _specific_.
 This is how most good data science projects start.
 To make a question more concrete you need to think about the data you would use to answer the question.
 This could either be data that you have or data that you think you could find.

-For each of these questions you need to ask some specific questions:
+For each of these questions you need to ask these questions:

 * What or who am I trying to understand with data?
 * What measurements do I have on those people or objects that help me answer the question?